 During our April Friends of Chaco Board meeting, park Superintendent Larry Turk and his staff presented us with a list of projects that would benefit from the support of the Friends.
-After deliberation, we decided to fund five exciting projects.
+After deliberation, we decided to fund six exciting projects.
 We will support: Maya-Pueblo Youth Cultural Exchange: This August, a group of approximately 45 youth and elders from the Pueblos in New Mexico and Maya towns in Mexico and Guatemala will visit Chaco and two other ancestral sites–Aztec Ruins National Monument and Mesa Verde National Park–as well as the contemporary Pueblos of Laguna, Zia, and Acoma.
-These special places will…
+These special places will offer…

 It goes without saying that Chaco Culture National Historical Park is one of Americas’ true treasures.
 Chaco connects us to our own shared history, preserves not just incredible architectural wonders, but also a peoples memory, a culture of triumph in a harsh environment.
 Visitors to Chaco are humbled, awed and spiritually moved.